Central-West Region, Brazil

 With the move of the country's federal capital from Rio de Janeiro to Brasília in the 1960s, the construction of roads and railways to the interior of the country made access to the region easier, speeding up population growth and contributing significantly to the region's development.

-Mato Grosso do Sul was created in 1979, materializing the decision of the government to divide the then called state of Mato Grosso in two states to facilitate to the administration and the development of the region.
+Mato Grosso do Sul was created in 1979, materializing the decision of the government to divide the then called state of Mato Grosso in two states to facilitate to administration and the development of the region.

 Brasília International Airport, Marechal Rondon International Airport, Campo Grande International Airport and Santa Genoveva Airport connects the Center-West region with many Brazilian cities and also operates some international flights.

 The Center-West is home to the University of Brasília, University Center of Brasília, Federal University of Goiás, Federal University of Mato Grosso do Sul, Federal University of Mato Grosso and Federal University of Rondonópolis.

-The Center-West region is the least populated in Brazil.

 Geography

 Mato Grosso

 Mato Grosso is a state with a flat landscape that alternates between vast chapadas and plain areas.
 Mato Grosso contains three main ecosystems: the Cerrado, the Pantanal and the Amazon rainforest.
 Open pasture vegetation covers 40% of the state.
 The Chapada dos Guimarães National Park, with caves, grottoes, tracks, and waterfalls, is one of its tourist attractions.

 In the north is the biodiverse Amazonian forest, which covers nearly half of the state.
 The Xingu Indigenous Park and the Araguaia River are in Mato Grosso.
 Further south, the Pantanal, the world's largest wetland, is the habitat for nearly one thousand species of animals and many aquatic birds.